oldham123/cfa_level_iii/_readings/Reading 21 Currency Management - An Introduction.md

   - Note that this correlation is not static, and as the relationship changes, the effectiveness of the hedge can too
   - This technique is important when engaged in cross-hedging

+- **Basis risk** occurs when movements in the hedged asset and hedging instrument are not identical
+  - A direct hedge typically has low basis risk
+  - A cross-hedge can vary in basis risk
+  - The use of an MVHR is likely to entail the highest basis risk, since it is exposed to the problems of changing correlations over time

 ## 21.I: Discuss challenges for managing emerging market currency exposures

 - Emerging market currency trading involves the following potential problems: